-In 1944, when had Jean Coates purchased and moved to 527 and 529 Beacon, Mrs. Eva Lussier, the wife of Frederick Joseph Lussier, moved there as well.
+In 1944, when had Jean Coates purchased and moved to 527-529 Beacon, Mrs. Eva Lussier, the wife of Frederick Joseph Lussier, moved there as well.
 She had been a lodger at 162 St. Botolph (operated by Jean Coates).

-After Jean Coates sold 527 and 529 Beacon in 1945, Eva Lussier continued to live at 529 Beacon and, it appears, it was she who operated them as lodging houses.
+After Jean Coates sold 527-529 Beacon in 1945 to Lillian Luderer, Eva Lussier continued to live at 529 Beacon and, it appears, it was she who managed them as lodging houses.
 After the war, she was joined there by her husband.
 They continued to live there until about 1960.

 In July of 1961, Solomon Kolodny applied for (and subsequently received) permission to convert one of the basement apartments into an office for use by his real estate business.

-The property changed hands and in August of 1996, was purchased by Linda E. Hahn, trustee of the 527-529 Beacon Street Realty Trust.
+The property changed hands and on August 30, 1988, was purchased by Charles Patsos, trustee of the 527 Beacon Realty Trust.